 In addition to symbolic elements such as values and norms, every culture includes a wide range of physical human creations called artifacts.
-The Chinese eat with chopsticks rather than knives and forks, the Japanese place mats rather than rugs on the floor, and many men and women in India prefer flowing robes to the close-fitting clothing common in the United States.
+The Chinese eat with chopsticks rather than forks, the Japanese place mats rather than rugs on the floor, and many men and women in India prefer flowing robes to the close-fitting clothing common in the United States.
 The material culture of a people can seem as strange to outsiders as their language, values, and norms.

 A society's artifacts partly reflect underlying cultural values.
 The warlike Yanomamö carefully craft their weapons and prize the poison tips on their arrows.
-By contrast, our society's embrace of individuality and independence goes a long way to explain our high regard for the automobile: We own about 235 million motor vehicles-more than one for every licensed driver-and even in an age of high gasoline prices, many of these are the large sport utility vehicles that we might expect rugged, individualistic people to choose.
+By contrast, our society's emphasis on individualism and independence helps explain our high regard for the automobile: We own more than 250 million motor vehicles-more than one for every licensed driver.
+In recent years as gas prices have climbed, more of these cars are fuel-efficient models.
+Still, large heavy pickup trucks and SUVs continue to sell well, a trend no doubt encouraged by our cultural emphasis on rugged individualism.